bateman/python_pyenv_poetry_template/README.md

-  check/format          Format the code check/lint            Lint the code check/precommit       Run all pre-commit checks
-Tag
-  tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release and docker actions Docker docker/build          Build the Docker image docker/run            Run the Docker container
+  check/format          Format the code check/lint            Lint the code check/precommit       Run all pre-commit checks Release release/version       Tag a new release version release/publish       Push the tagged version to origin - triggers the release and docker actions Docker docker/build          Build the Docker image docker/run            Run the Docker container